-Iso-Step® Acoustic Floor Underlayment, when installed correctly, is a double duty acoustical underlayment.
-It improves IIC ratings (Impact Insulation Class) by providing an impact resistant layer under flooring.
-This reduces the transmission of structure borne sound.
+Iso-Step® Soundproofing Underlayment, when installed correctly, is a double-duty acoustical underlayment.
+It improves IIC ratings (Impact Insulation Class) by providing an impact-resistant layer under flooring.
+This reduces the transmission of structure-borne sound.
 Additionally, Iso-step® will add to the STC (Sound transmission loss) of the overall assembly.

-Install Iso-Step® over wood or concrete sub-floor, beneath hardwood, vinyl, tile and carpet flooring.
-Iso-Step® Acoustic Floor Underlayment is economically priced and available for quick shipment.
+Install Iso-Step® over wood or concrete sub-floor, beneath hardwood, vinyl, tile, and carpet flooring.
+Iso-Step® Soundproofing Underlayment is economically priced and available for quick shipment.

 Tape measure | Metal straight edge | White marker, chalk or chalk line | Utility knife | Duct tape (optional) | Other tools may be required to install subsequent layers of flooring materials.

-Iso-Step® Underlayment and the flooring material to be installed must acclimatize, in their sealed packaging, in the room where they are installed for at least 48 hours, at a temperature of at least 65 degrees F. Before starting your installation of Iso-Step®, make sure the sub floor is permanently dry and free of dirt, dust, grease, and other foreign matter.
+Iso-Step® Soundproofing Underlayment and the flooring material to be installed must acclimatize, in their sealed packaging, in the room where they are installed for at least 48 hours, at a temperature of at least 65 degrees F. Before starting your installation of Iso-Step®, make sure the subfloor is permanently dry and free of dirt, dust, grease, and other foreign matter.

-♦ Prep for Wood base: Subfloor should be properly leveled, structurally sound, and clean.
-Plywood subflooring should be of a good grade.
+Subfloor should be properly leveled, structurally sound, and clean.
+Plywood sub-flooring should be of a good grade.
 Level variations in floor level over 1/8″ within a three-foot span before installing underlayment.
 Remove or pound flat any nails or other protrusions.
 Repair holes and other surface variances prior to installation of Iso-Step®.
-To use the IsoStep with a nail down hardwood floor, we recommend that you create a “raft” made of 2 layers of 1/2” plywood, glued and screwed together with the top layer turned 90 degrees in orientation and offset by 2 feet from the edge in order to cover the seams.
-Leave a 1/2” gap between the wall and the raft to allow for expansion around the entire perimeter.
-Use 1-1/2” nails applied an angle to secure the hardwood flooring on top.
+To use IsoStep® with a nail-down hardwood floor, we recommend that you create a “raft” made of 2 layers of 1/2” plywood, glued and screwed together with the top layer turned 90 degrees in orientation and offset by 2 feet from the edge in order to cover the seams.
+Leave a 1/2″ gap between the wall and the raft to allow for expansion around the entire perimeter.
+Use 1-1/2″ nails applied at an angle to secure the hardwood flooring on top.

-♦ Prep for Concrete base: Inspect concrete sub floor for any open cracks and fill with high-grade epoxy filler.
+Inspect concrete subfloor for any open cracks and fill with high-grade epoxy filler.
 Remove any excess concrete lumps or residue that may interfere with the installation of Iso-Step®.
-If you use vapor barrier, we recommend a polyethylene sheeting.
+If you use a vapor barrier, we recommend polyethylene sheeting.
 Install with overlapping seams (6-8″ overlap) using tape to secure edges.
 Apply the vapor barrier directly over the concrete.

 Floating Floor Systems

-The laminate or engineered wood flooring is intended to float on top of the Iso-Step® rubber floor underlayment.
+The laminate or engineered wood flooring is intended to float on top of the Iso-Step® Soundproofing Underlayment.
 In most cases, you can install acoustic underlayment in a few easy steps.

-First install a perimeter isolation strip to prevent the flooring from touching the walls or any protrusions in the floor.
-Be sure to prep all areas, and they are level and free of dirt and debris.
-Then follow the installation guide as outline in the documents section of the Iso-Step® Floor Underlayment page and as instructed by the flooring manufacturer.
+First, install a perimeter isolation strip to prevent the flooring from touching the walls or any protrusions in the floor.
+Make sure to prep all areas, and ensure they are level and free of dirt and debris.
+Then follow the installation guide as outlined in the documents section of the Iso-Step® Soundproofing Underlayment page and as instructed by the flooring manufacturer.

-Installation of solid nail down hardwood flooring using a raft method.
+Installation of solid nail-down hardwood flooring using a raft method.
 Install Iso-Step® from wall to wall — loose lay; lay ½” plywood on top leaving a ½” expansion/acoustic gap around all walls.
-Install a second ½” layer of plywood making sure of stagger the bottom seam from the top, glue & brad nail the top plywood to the bottom plywood.
+Install a second ½” layer of plywood making sure to stagger the bottom seam from the top, glue & brad nail the top plywood to the bottom plywood.
 The plywood floats on top of the underlayment.
-You can fasten the nail down hardwood into the plywood raft.
-Leave the expansion gap alone or fill it with acoustical caulk, install baseboard slightly off finished floor.
+You can fasten the nail-down hardwood into the plywood raft.
+Leave the expansion gap alone or fill it with acoustical caulk, and install baseboard slightly off the finished floor.